 Bathroom: With shower over P-shaped bath, toilet and heated towel rail.

 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial logs for wood burner included.
-Travel cot, highchair and stairgate available on request.
+Travel cot and highchair available on request.
 Welcome pack.

 Enclosed lawned garden with sitting-out area and garden furniture.
 Bike store.
 Private parking for 1 car; additional roadside parking.
 No smoking.
 Please note: There is a step in the garden.